tomschr/dbcookbook/.github/ISSUE_TEMPLATE/Feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Feature Description
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the feature.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+Example:
+The book should contain a topic about [...]

+## Expected Wishlist
+Describe what you would like to see in the new topic.
+Which specific problem should it solve?

+## Relations
+Any additional relations to other topics?